na-na-hi/renget/archive/how2playba.md

 Up to HC you can borrow someone's hypercarry who can beat the raid by herself, just build a decent supporting team around her.
 Don't try EX without a mock battle if ur below the recommended level.
+You can do EX at level 70, INS at level 80, and Torment after 2 years of playing.

 If you're a pro raid gamer, it's good practice to set a time you'll stop resetting for a high score and finish the raid.
 Getting a cool gamer score is not worth losing a ticket over.